wp-graphql/wp-graphql-woocommerce/docs/harmonizing-with-wordpress.md

 ## Understanding URL Validation and Security

 Although our checkout button is now functional, it's important to note that the default URL validation process can be improved in terms of security.
-In the next part of this guide, we will discuss the security measures and how to enhance them.
+In the next part of this section, we will discuss the security measures and how to enhance them.

 ### Improving Security with Client Session ID